craftcms/docs/docs/4.x/extend/updating-plugins.md

     vendor/bin/rector process src --config vendor/craftcms/rector/sets/craft-cms-40.php
     ```
     Your code should have type declarations added throughout that are compatible with Craft 4; it’s normal if things are now broken in Craft 3.
-3. Update your `composer.json` requirement to `"craftcms/cms": "^4.0.0-alpha"`, remove `craftcms/rector`, and run `composer update`.
+3. Update your `composer.json` requirement to `"craftcms/cms": "^4.0.0-alpha"` and run `composer update`.

-Your code should now be Craft-4-friendly so you can continue with any necessary API changes.
+Most of the busywork is now done so you can continue addressing the breaking changes on the rest of this page.

 ::: tip
 [PhpStorm](https://www.jetbrains.com/phpstorm/) does a great job of identifying and offering to fix type issues—consider using it if you aren’t already!